March Madness: Alabama, Houston, Kansas, Purdue the 1 seeds

 The Jayhawks earned the top seed in the West Region, but only the third overall, behind the Crimson Tide and the Cougars.
 The Jayhawks are awaiting the return of coach Bill Self, who went to the hospital last week complaining of chest tightness and concerns with his balance.
 He has been discharged and is expected back this week.

-The head of the selection committee, Craig Reynolds, said it took every injury, and every absence, into account.
+The head of the selection committee, Chris Reynolds, said it took every injury, and every absence, into account.

-“It’s certainly something the committee talked about during the course of the year, and certainly played a factor in seeding and selection,” Reynolds said.
+“It’s certainly something the committee talked about during the course of the year, and certainly played a factor in seeding and selection,” said Reynolds, the athletic director at Bradley.

 He said the committee also did not ignore lopsided losses: Two of Kansas’ seven Ls came in March to Texas, a No. 2 seed, by 16 and 20 points.

 The tournament begins Tuesday with two First Four games.
-The full madness starts Thursday with the first round, with 16 games, then 16 more the next day.
+The full madness starts Thursday with 16 first-round games, then 16 more the next day.

 Kansas’ loss to Texas in the Big 12 semifinal Saturday likely played into FanDuel Sportsbook setting the Jayhawks at 10-1 to win the title, behind both Alabama of the South Region (8-1 odds) and the overall favorite, Houston (5-1 odds), which would be playing the Final Four in its hometown if it wins the Midwest Region.
 The semifinals and finals are set for NRG Stadium on April 1 and 3.